 This is ALSO available in the key of C/F. Please specify which you prefer when ordering.
 Remember that this model regardless of key is often made upon ordering and therefore may require some time; please inquire when ordering.

 The “Mark 1” version is what is described above, but I also offer a “mark 2” version in which instead of the double hole for the left hand, there are two separate tone holes for the ring and little finger in the style of modern 10-hole fifes.
 See the photos and be sure of what you prefer when ordering.

 Made as a custom model for a particular customer, I found that there were a few people looking for this model.
 It is effectually a D whistle but with an extended foot to enable the performer to play the C-nat below the tonic D. This is an 8-hole model (there’s the alternative C-nat thumb hole) and is made by request.
 Usually offered in rosewood, I’ll consider an alternative wood but it will cost a little more; please contact me before ordering to see if there are any in stock or how long you may need to wait.

 “Wow!
 Just what I wanted, thank you!
-The only other ones I’ve found with this feature are sloppy sounding – this one is perfect AND has the alternate C natural thumb hole…” Fred S, NY, NY.
+The only other one I’ve found with this feature is sloppy sounding – this one is perfect AND has the alternate C natural thumb hole…” Fred S, NY, NY.